'When rape is inevitable, enjoy it...' Karnataka Congress MLA during Assembly session | Politics

 - India

-To this the Congress MLA Ramesh Kumar made the offensive remark and other members including the Speaker was seen and heard laughing.
+To this, the Congress MLA Ramesh Kumar made the offensive remark and other members including the Speaker was seen and heard laughing.
+Instead of condemning the remarks, other members of the house indulged in laughter.
+It is not the first time that KR Ramesh Kumar has made such a distasteful comment.
+Previously, during his tenure as Karnataka Assembly Speaker, he had compared himself to a rape survivor.
+Legislators including his party's woman members protested in the session and condemned the statement made by him.
 (ANI)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)